-The Heald, Selin and Barrett groups at MIT use the global chemical transport model GEOS-Chem in their research.
+The Heald, Selin, Barrett, and Fiore groups at MIT use the global chemical transport model GEOS-Chem in their research.
 GEOS-Chem is one of the most extensively used global models of atmospheric composition in the international community, with contributions from over 70 research groups world-wide.
-Prof. Noelle Selin and Prof. Colette Heald are both currently members of the Scientific Steering Committee of this model.

-The Heald, Selin,and Prinn groups use the global Community Earth System Model (CESM) for studies investigating the interactions between atmospheric composition and climate or the biosphere.
-Prof. Colette Heald is a member of the CESM Advisory Board.
-The Wang group has developed a separate version of the CESM with a coupled size and mixing state aerosol model.
+The Heald, Selin, Prinn, Barrett, and Fiore groups use the global Community Earth System Model (CESM) for studies investigating the interactions between atmospheric composition and climate or the biosphere.

 The Solomon group analyzes climate model results as well as reanalysis and satellite observations of the composition, circulation, and climate of the atmosphere.
 The group also uses the global Whole Atmosphere Community Climate Model (WACCM) for studies examining radiation, chemistry, and climate in the stratosphere and troposphere.

 The Heald Group at MIT operates an exclusive-use cluster on campus for model simulations and data analysis.
-The current system consists of 96 compute nodes with 32 Tb of storage.
-The system is linux-based (Fedora) and includes IDL analysis software licenses and ifort compiler access.
+The current system consists of 192 compute cores with 90 Tb of storage.
+The system is linux-based and includes IDL, python, R, and Matlab analysis software as well as ifort compiler access.

 Members of the Heald group working with the CESM climate model also have access to the National Center for Atmospheric Research (NCAR) high-performance and data storage supercomputing facilities.
-As of fall 2012, NCAR computing will be conducted on the NCAR petascale Yellowstone system, an IBM iDataPlex cluster.
+Since 2012, these resources are provided by the NCAR-Wyoming Supercomputing Center.